MatthewKennedy/spree_backend/README.md

 bin/dev
 ```

-Any changes made to the JavaScript files in `spree_backend` will be processed by yarn and picked up in the Rails app you are running for development.
+Any changes made to the JavaScript files in `spree_admin` will be processed by yarn and picked up in the Rails app you are running for development.

 ### Local setup